 Cooking Tips for a Fluffy Omelette

-For this recipe you want to use eggs that are very fresh.
-I like to make this omelette with eggs I have just purchased from the store.
+You want to use eggs that are very fresh.
+I like to make this omelet with eggs I have just purchased from the store.
 I believe the fresher the egg, the more the whites will fluff up.

 Make sure the bowl where you beat the egg whites in is perfectly clean.
-If there is a little extra oil or grease in the bowl where you beat the egg whites they may not whip up as full as you wished
+If there is a little extra oil or grease in the bowl where you beat the egg whites they may not whip up as full as you need them to be.

-There are a few different ways you may want to top this omelette.
+There are a few different ways you may want to top this omelet.
 You may want to add some salsa, or fresh herbs, or even sprinkle some cheese on top.

-You could also saute 2 tablespoons of chopped onions in 1 tablespoon of butter to top this omelette.
+You could also saute 2 tablespoons of chopped onions in 1 tablespoon of butter to top this omelet.

 - 4 eggs